How to Deal with Your Roofer

 - That membrane will be installed at a width of at least two feet along the edges of eaves and three feet wide at valleys to prevent damage from ice dams.

 - Whether ventilation is to be added.
 Proper ventilation of your attic releases the water vapor that rises through your house, reducing the chance of rot.
-Also, good ventilation of hot air from your attic during summer can keep your house cooler.
+Also, during summer good ventilation of the hot air in your attic can keep your house cooler.
 Press roofers to explain their recommendations regarding ventilation, since there is debate on this.

 - Whether the shingles are to be algae-resistant.
 Algae can be treated after the fact by washing down the roof with readily available chemicals—but you can avoid all that by installing algae-resistant shingles.

 - That the contractor is responsible for a complete cleanup.
-Request a daily cleanup—so the area won’t become a mess over the course of the work.
-Poor cleanup is a problem cited again and again by subscribers we survey.
+Request a daily cleanup—so the area won’t become a mess over the course of the job.
+Poor cleanup is a problem cited again and again by survey respondents.

 - That the contractor will haul away all debris; otherwise, you may be stuck with messy piles you have no legal right to force the contractor to remove.

-- Whether metal drip edges are to be installed at the eaves and the rakes.
-At about $1 to $2 per linear foot, these edges, which prevent water from curling back under the shingle edge to reach the wood, are generally a good investment.
+- Whether inexpensive metal drip edges are to be installed at the eaves and the rakes.
+These prevent water from curling back under the shingle edge to reach the wood.

 If your job requires a permit and inspection, specify in the contract that the company must secure a permit, and that the work must be inspected and approved before your final payment.

 Check with your local building inspection office to determine whether a permit is necessary for your roof work.

 Indicate in the contract when work will begin and how long it will take.

 You should have the right to get out of a contract and find another roofer if your original contractor proves too slow.

 Spell out a fixed price for the work and a formula for covering contingencies.